Book Review: The River Within: My Reflection on Siddhartha

 - Style Essentials Edit Team

 Some books stay with you because they say something new.
-But this one — Siddhartha — it stays because it reminds you of something you already knew, deep down, but had maybe forgotten along the way.
+But this one—Siddhartha—stays with you because it reminds you of something you already knew but had maybe forgotten.

-It’s not dramatic.
-It’s not loud.
-It doesn’t hand out lessons or make you underline quotes to sound wise later.
-It just sits with you.
-Quietly.
-Like a friend who doesn’t speak much, but when they do, it changes the way you look at things.
+It’s understated and avoids handing out lessons or making you underline quotes to sound wise later.
+It’s like a friend who doesn’t speak much, but when they do, it changes how you see things.

 The thing that struck me most was how Siddhartha doesn’t really follow anything.
 Not even the Buddha.
-He meets Gautama, sees his serenity, recognizes the truth in him — and yet walks away.
-Not out of arrogance.
-But because he knows in his bones that some truths can’t be taught.
-They have to be lived.
-Felt.
-Stumbled into.
+He meets Gautama, sees his serenity, and recognizes the truth in him—and yet walks away without any arrogance.
+But he knows in his bones that some truths can’t be taught; they have to be lived, felt, and stumbled into.
 You can’t copy someone else’s path, no matter how perfect it looks on them.
-You have to walk into your own wilderness.
+You have to walk into your wilderness.

 And then there’s Kamala.
-She’s not just a lover or a distraction.
-She teaches him the beauty of form, the magic of desire.
+She’s not just a lover or a distraction; rather, she teaches him the beauty of form and the magic of desire.
 The sacredness of being close to another person.
-Through her, Siddhartha learns the world — its touch, its hunger, its softness.
+Through her, Siddhartha learns the world—its touch, its hunger, its softness.
 And even in that world of pleasure and wealth, there is something holy.
 The book doesn’t shame him for enjoying it.
-It just lets him live it, until one day, he doesn’t want it anymore.
-And that’s powerful too — learning to let go without regret.
+It just lets him live it until one day he doesn’t want it anymore, and that’s powerful too—learning to let go without regret.

-Govinda — oh, Govinda — is the friend who stays behind.
-The one who follows the rules, who clings to the known, who believes the path is somewhere out there, just waiting to be discovered.
+Govinda, one of my favorite characters, is the friend who stays behind.
+The one who obeys the rules, who clings to the known, who believes the path is somewhere out there, just waiting to be discovered.
 His devotion is real.
 But it’s only at the very end, when he stops searching and simply sees, that something opens up in him.
-That moment — when he looks at Siddhartha and finally understands — gave me goosebumps.
-Because haven’t we all been Govinda at some point?
-Hoping someone else’s truth will become our own, if we just stay close enough?
+That moment, when he looks at Siddhartha and finally understands, gave me goosebumps.
+Because haven’t we all been like Govinda at some point?
+Hoping someone else’s truth will become our own if we just stay close enough?

 But what really moved me was the river.

-It’s not just water.
-It’s a teacher.
-It flows, it listens, it reflects.
-It holds everything — the child, the old man, the joy, the grief, the leaving and returning.
-It doesn’t push.
-It doesn’t pull.
+It’s not just water; it’s a teacher.
+It flows, listens, and reflects.
+It holds everything—the child, the old man, the joy, the grief, the leaving, and the returning.
+It doesn’t push and it doesn’t pull.
 It just is.
 And that, somehow, is enough.
 Siddhartha learns more by sitting silently with the river than he ever did with the Samanas or the merchants or even Gautama.
-Because the river doesn’t explain.
-It mirrors.

 This feels so relevant right now.
-In a world that’s loud, fast, full of how-to-guides and morning routines and checklists for happiness — Siddhartha says, stop.
-Be still.
-There’s nowhere to get to.
+In a world that’s loud, fast, and full of how-to guides and morning routines and checklists for happiness, Siddhartha says, "Stop."
+Be still, as there’s nowhere to get to.
 You’re already on the path, even when it doesn’t feel like one.

-It reminds me that it’s okay not to know.
-It’s okay to feel lost.
-That loving deeply and hurting badly don’t cancel each other out.
-That lust and longing and loneliness are not distractions from the spiritual — they’re part of it.
+It reminds me that it’s acceptable not to know, and it is perfectly fine to feel lost.
+That loving deeply and hurting badly can coexist.
+That lust and longing and loneliness are not distractions from the spiritual—they're part of it.
 That sometimes, falling apart is the start of something deeper.

-And the answers — well, they change.
-They’re meant to.
+And the answers — well, they change as they’re meant to.

-But if you sit quietly, like Siddhartha did, maybe by a river, maybe just beside your own breath, you might hear something.
-Not from the outside.
-From within.
+But if you sit quietly, like Siddhartha did, maybe by a river or just beside your own breath, you might hear something.
+It comes not from the outside but from within.

 Book Name: Siddhartha